rei/rei-cedar-docs/docs/components/filmstrip/README.md

 Filmstrip is a type of constrained content container which allows users to preview multiple related pieces of content such as images, text, or cards in a horizontal overflow.

-Designers and developers will need to compose their own custome filmstrip based on their specific needs.
-The following documentation follows more of a ‘recipe’ format, with guidance and necessary component ‘ingredients’ available to customize as needed.
+**Designers and developers will need to compose their own custom filmstrip based on their specific needs.** The following documentation follows more of a ‘recipe’ format, with guidance and necessary component ‘ingredients’ available to customize as needed.

 Designers can copy and paste the two most common examples listed in this documentation or use another variant for a more custom use case from [the Figma library here.](https://www.figma.com/file/dGjTo4tpmVlSZQPWPnCLy0/Cedar-Web-Components?node-id=2019%3A183215)